ITT-25/assignment-05-cnn-realdegrees-1/README.md

 3. Setup and activate a virtual env
 4. `pip install -r requirements.txt`

-> 💡 `requirements.txt` includes `jupyter` and `ipykernel` so the virtual environment can also be used as a kernel for the notebook in the first task
+> 💡 `requirements.txt` includes `jupyter` and `ipykernel` so the virtual environment can also be used as a kernel for the notebooks in task 1 & 2

 **Optional**
 *Models and Notebooks are precompiled.
 These steps are only needed if you want to compile anything yourself*